layline-io/layline-doc/docs/02-concept/02-wf-config/03-deployment.md

 The default login here is also "_admin/admin_", just like with the _Configuration Server_.
 Press "_Login_".

-:::caution Check that the Cluster is running and reachable Make sure it says "_Cluster available_" at the bottom of the login dialog.
+:::warning Check that the Cluster is running and reachable Make sure it says "_Cluster available_" at the bottom of the login dialog.
 If not, then your _Cluster Configuration_ is incorrect, or the Cluster cannot be reached (Reactive Engine may not be running, Network issues, etc.).
 :::